 Equity is defined in the agreement the aggregate of outstanding capital stock, additional paid-in capital stock, equity reserve and retained earnings at any date and as shown in the latest consolidated balance sheet of the Parent Company.
-Debt, on the other hand, is defined in the agreement as the aggregate of all obligations (whether actual or contingent) of the Issuer and its subsidiaries to pay or repay money.

 On September 20, 2016, the Parent Company entered into a \$30.0 million NFA with BPI (Initial Note holder), BPI Asset Management and Trust Group (Facility and Paying Agent) and BPI Capital Corporation (Arranger).
 The NFA provided for the issuance of 5-year fixed rate corporate note which bears interest of 4.0% per annum payable quarterly.
 The net proceeds from the issuance of the Notes shall be used for capital expenditures, including production facilities and to refinance existing debt obligation and for working capital requirement.